StackingCVClassifier

 Examples

-For usage examples, please see http://rasbt.github.io/mlxtend/user_guide/classifier/StackingCVClassifier/
+For usage examples, please see https://rasbt.github.io/mlxtend/user_guide/classifier/StackingCVClassifier/

 Methods